b-harvest/Canto/x/liquidstaking/spec/10_ante_handlers.md

 # Validation Commission Change Ante Handler

-The liquidstaking module has fee rate competition mechanism, so validator have incentive to lower their commission rate to get delegations from liquid staking module.
-At every epoch, the liquidstaking module will check the validator commission rate + insurance fee rate and sorts by ascending order(insurance with lower fee rate comes first).
+The `liquidstaking` module sorts validator-insurance pairs in ascending order of the combined insurance fee and validator commission.
+Only pairs within a specific ranking can participate in liquidstaking.
+As a result, validators and insurers voluntarily lower their fee rates to engage in a fee rate competition mechanism, aiming to secure more delegation rewards.

-But validator can edit its commission rate at any time by using MsgEditValidator which can make the fee rate competition mechanism meaningless.
+The logic for calculating the ranking takes place during each epoch.
+Therefore, malicious validators can manipulate the ranking by setting a low commission rate just before the epoch and then increasing it significantly using the MsgEditValidator message after the epoch has passed.
+This can render the natural fee rate competition meaningless.
-To avoid this, we need to impose restrictions on validator commission changes.

 ## ValCommissionChangeLimitDecorator
+To prevent this, the `liquidstaking` module imposes a restriction on the frequency of commission rate changes.
-It only accepts MsgEditValidator when current block time is within 23 hours and 50 minutes of the next epoch. staking module have 24 hours limit for continuous MsgEditValidator, so validator can change only one time in that period.
+It only accepts `MsgEditValidator` when current block time is within a certain time window (23 hours and 50 minutes before the upcoming epoch).
+`staking` module have 24 hours limit for continuous `MsgEditValidator`, therefore validators can change their commission rates only once per epoch.